vEnhance/oly-geoguessr/README.md

 ### Game Format

-Each "episode" consists of a set of six diagrams, worth 7 marks each.
+Each "episode" consists of a set of four diagrams, worth 7 marks each.
-You are given 10 minutes to try and identify as many items as you can.
+You are given six minutes to try and identify as many items as you can.
 The "Previous" and "Next" buttons in the lower-right let you move freely between the diagrams, so e.g. if you are stuck on one diagram, you can move on to a different one and come back later.